BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 ![](../img/doc/sparql-tutorial/q08.png#tutoimgborder)

-> **NOTE:** In the query [Q08](#q08), we filter out the anatomical entity `obo:GO_0005575` that is "cellular_component" with the expression ``FILTER(?anat !=  obo:GO_0005575)`` due to the fact that it is not informative, in other words, "cellular_component" means any cell type.
+> **NOTE:** In the query [Q08](#q08), we filter out the anatomical entity `obo:GO_0005575` that is "cellular_component" with the expression ``FILTER(?anat !=  obo:GO_0005575)``because it is not informative.
+In other words, "cellular_component" means any cell type.

 > **NOTE:** In [Q08](#q08), we define the cell type where the gene expression is being evaluated as the most general (i.e., the root term `obo:GO_0005575`) with the statement `?condition genex:hasAnatomicalEntity obo:GO_0005575 .`.
 The cost of doing this is that the query will not return specific cell level expression.

 The query [Q09](#q09) eliminates the ambiguities of genes that are not only stated as expressed in a given organ or tissue, but also in a specific cell type in the same tissue or organ, however with different expression scores.
 Note that this specific cell is a subtype of the "cellular_component" ([obo:GO_0005575](http://purl.obolibrary.org/obo/GO_0005575)).
-Therefore, the query [Q09](#q09) below retrieves also gene expression calls related to specific cell types different from "cellular_component".
+Therefore, the query [Q09](#q09) below also retrieves gene expression calls related to specific cell types different from "cellular_component".
 [Q09](#q09) query can be interpreted as **anatomical entities including cell types, if any, where the human gene "APOC1" is expressed at the post-juvenile stage along with its expression score independently of the strain and sex**.

 #### Q09:
 > *Question*: What are the anatomical entities including cell types, if any, where the human gene "APOC1" is expressed at the post-juvenile stage along with its expression score independently of the strain and sex?